AlessandroSantoni/SHERPA-Arm-MoveIt-Controller/README.md

 This work is part of my BSc-Thesis.

 Download find-object ROS package on your own.
-Then replace the files I attach here.
+Then add the files I attach here.

 In particular,